hellogreg/pstv/pstv.md

 >"For us, design is more than just superficial look and feel.
 It must also be in harmony with both the human intellect and instinct.
 Reaching beyond the realms of functionality and aesthetics, design must provide both an intuitive and enriching experience."
 >-- Sony Design Philosophy: Empathy

+#####If you want to save yourself some reading and skip right to viewing my PSTV homescreen proof of concept (I won't blame you!), it's here: http://hellogreg.github.io/pstv

 The user interface is just a part of the user experience, and a device's homescreen is just a sliver of the user interface.
 But you have to start somewhere!
 So, I've redesigned the PSTV's homescreen to accomplish the following:

 - Update it to share the same visual branding language as the current generation of Sony products (PS4, Bravia TVs, PlayStation mobile app, etc.).
 - Reframe the PSTV as something other than just a Vita on a bigger screen.

-The PSTV’s internals are basically those of a Vita.
+Before we get to the homescreen, I'd like to discuss what the PSTV is -- or, maybe more importantly, what it isn't.
+Its internals are basically those of a Vita.
 But a device is not the sum of its component parts.
 A device is defined by how it’s used.

 When the iPad was announced, it was ridiculed as just a big iPhone or iPod touch.
 Technically, that was true.
 Its internals were about the same, it shared the same OS, and it ran the same apps.
-But calling it a big iPhone was also wrong.
+But we now know that calling it a big iPhone was wrong.
 The iPad was something different, because a tablet is used differently from a phone.

 The PSTV is often referred to as just a Vita that plugs into your TV.
 And again, technically, that’s true, but wrong.
 Because the PSTV isn’t used in the same places or manner as a Vita, it’s not a Vita.
 It's not more or less.
 It's something else.